abdrnasr/Chat-App-with-Keycloak-IAM/README.md

 ---

 ## Tech Stack
-- **Frontend:** Next.js (React)
+- **Frontend:** `Next.js (React) `
-- **Backend:** Node.js with Server Actions / API routes
+- **Backend:** `Next.js` with Server Actions / API routes
 - **Authentication:** Keycloak (OIDC, JWT), Auth.js
-- **Database:** Minimal MySQL database to hold message and user data.
+- **Database:** Minimal `MySQL` database to hold message and user data.

 Any IAM should work as long as you can define roles for each user.
-However, for this project Keycloak was chosen.
+However, for this project `Keycloak` was chosen.

 ---

 ## Installation and Deployment
 ### Prerequisites
-- Node.js
+- `Node.js`
-- Keycloak
+- `Keycloak`
-- MySQL (Docker)
+- `MySQL` (Docker)

 ### Keycloak Setup
 For Keycloak, I already have a manually deployed Keycloak instance in my environment, which can be found [here](https://github.com/abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/tree/main/phase2_app_iam/lab-steps-phase-2.md).
-You can also deploy it using docker, but this would not be covered here.
+You can also deploy it using `docker`, but this would not be covered here.

 ### MySQL Setup
 I have provided a [docker-compose](docker-compose.yml) file that deploys the MySQL and [Adminer](https://www.adminer.org/en/).
 However, note that this is just a basic docker example file, and you should not use simple credentials or store secrets directly in this file.